Berlin-Kobayashi/trainspotter/README.md

 - an Google Maps API key

 ### Running Trainspotter
-TODO once command line interface is stable
+Run `go run cmd/trainspotter/trainspotter.go -h` for usage information.

+The trainspotter command will return a stream of messages on stdout.
+Like:

+`WAIT 10`

+`GO 60`

+`ERROR No route found for lines "M1"`

+`DONE`

 ### Onion Omega
 If you are an Onioneer you can take a look into the onion folder which contains scripts for cross compiling go for [MIPS](https://en.wikipedia.org/wiki/MIPS_instruction_set) and for interacting with Onion Omega components.

+#### Expansion dock LED
+If your Onion Omega is connected to an expansion dock you can pipe the output of the trainspotter command to onion/bin/trafficlight to let the LED represent the current status.

 ### Ideas
 Priority|Idea
 ---|---
+1|Add min buffer time option
-1|Add a separate command for searching for place IDs and lineNames 2|Rewrite frontend in go
+2|Add separate command for searching for place IDs and lineNames 3|Rewrite frontend in go
-3|Add support for config files instead of arguments and options
+4|Add support for config files instead of arguments and options

 ## License
 [**MIT**](http://www.opensource.org/licenses/mit-license.php)